 The next step in starting a dog rescue and keeping it running is to get together with the volunteers you find here.

 Step 10: Working With Volunteers

-Once volunteers have made their interest in your new animal rescue organization apparent, you want to begin selecting certain volunteers and assigning positions and educating those volunteers in their positions.
-Avoid assigning volunteer roles out of obligation; instead focus on assigning roles to volunteers based on their skills, experience and talents to give your dog rescue organization the best chance at success.
+Once volunteers have made their interest in your new animal rescue organization apparent, you want to begin selecting certain volunteers to assign positions and educating those volunteers in their positions.
+Avoid assigning volunteer roles out of obligation; instead, focus on assigning roles to volunteers based on their skills, experience, and talents to give your dog rescue organization the best chance at success.

 Step 11: Provide Services

 With volunteers on board and your dog rescue company organized, you can begin providing services.
 It’s important not to overreach during this step.